cin/mr-cassop/docs/docs/prober.md

 :::info

 Prober does not affect how Cassandra works.
-It only read states and provides information to Kubernetes and the Cassandra operator to coordinate actions.
+It only read states and provides information to Kubernetes and the mr-cassop to coordinate actions.

 :::